Decision API before software acts

 -d '{"vendor":"spotify","days_since_purchase":5,"region":"US","plan":"individual"}'

-Deterministic outputs, no hidden state, and clean integration paths.
+Deterministic outputs, no hidden state, and stable remotes for products that build on Decide.

 Deterministic